blakel58/studio-blender/README.md

 The output of Skybrush Studio for Blender is a single `.skyc` file, which contains the trajectories and light programs for all the drones in the show.
-Using `.skyc` files together with the [Skybrush suite](https://skybrush.io) allows you to preview, validate, verify, analyze, plot and execute drone shows with a few clicks.
+Using `.skyc` files together with the [Skybrush suite](https://skybrush.io) allows ydssfdsdfou to preview, validate, verify, analyze, plot and execute drone shows with a few clicks.

 Installation